 The Blood Matters Program would like to acknowledge everyone who has contributed to the success of the project so far:

-Some of these strategies are guided by the South Australian BloodMove project and the National Blood Authority Managing blood and blood product inventory.
+Some of these strategies on this page are guided by the South Australian BloodMove and the National Blood Authority Managing blood and blood product inventory.